Trump Tries to Clean Up 'Looting Leads to Shooting' Tweet

-Trump Tries to Clean Up ‘Looting Leads to Shooting’ Tweet, Blames ‘Haters,’ ‘Those Looking to Cause Trouble on Social Media’
+Trump Tries to Clean Up ‘Looting Leads to Shooting’ Tweet, Blames ‘Haters’ For Criticism

 President Donald Trump attempted to clarify his controversial early Friday morning “when the looting starts, the shooting starts” tweet, claiming that he was merely offering factual commentary, and not “glorifying violence.”

-As Mediaite posted about earlier, Trump posted several tweets shortly before 1:00 a.m.
+As Mediaite posted earlier, Trump issued several tweets shortly before 1 a.m.
 Friday morning addressing protests in Minneapolis after George Floyd was killed while being arrested.
 The four Minneapolis police officers seen on video arresting Floyd have been fired, and Derek Chauvin, who knelt on Floyd’s neck while he cried out for help, has been arrested and charged with third degree murder and manslaughter.

 If the city was unable to restore control, Trump tweeted that he would send in the National Guard, a standard enough procedure for the federal government to assist the states, but it was his next comment that raised eyebrows — and incurred restrictive action by Twitter itself: “Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!”